Side Show (musical): Act I

 The Boss, the ringmaster of a sideshow, introduces the exhibits: the bearded lady, a geek, the Cannibal King, the seraglio of a Hashemite sheik, and, lastly, his star attraction, the Siamese twins ("Come Look at the Freaks").
-Buddy Foster, an aspiring musician, brings Terry Connor, a talent scout for the Orpheum Circuit, to see the Siamese twins, persuading him to enter the show all the way.
+Buddy Foster, an aspiring musician, brings Terry Connor, a press agent and talent scout for the Orpheum Circuit, to see the Siamese twins, persuading him to enter the show all the way.
 Coerced ominously in by the Boss, Buddy thinks he could help them create an act and convinces Terry to meet them.
 The two men interrupt a birthday party for the girls ("Happy Birthday To You And To You").

 Terry asks their names and they respond, "I'm Daisy" and "I'm Violet".
 He then asks them their dreams ("Like Everyone Else"); Violet, the gentler of the two, wants a life of a husband and home; Daisy, on the other hand, seeks fame and fortune.
 Terry tells them he wants to help their dreams come true ("You Deserve a Better Life").
 After the Boss rudely refuses Terry's offer to be cut in on the twins' potential vaudeville career ("Crazy, Deaf and Blind"), Terry devises a scheme whereby Buddy will teach the girls a song.
 Jake, who plays the Cannibal King in the sideshow and is the twins' friend and protector, begs them to consider what they're getting into and the whole sideshow family adds its opinion ("The Devil You Know").

 Two weeks later, Terry returns to see the twins perform and Buddy tells him how the personal dynamics with the girls are getting sticky ("More Than We Bargained For").
 Before their secret late-night performance, the twins confess to each other how infatuated they are with the two men who've come into their lives ("Feelings You've Got to Hide").

 The Hilton Sisters' secret debut is a great success ("When I'm By Your Side").
 But the Boss discovers the subterfuge and physically threatens the twins when they tell him they're leaving the sideshow.
 Jake comes to their rescue and the other attractions threaten to leave also, causing the Boss to back down.
 Daisy, Violet and Jake, whom Terry has invited to help backstage on the twins' tour, bid farewell to their sideshow family ("Say Goodbye to the Freak Show").

 It's time for the twins' first public performance, and Terry invites a group of reporters together before the show ("Overnight Sensation").
 Before their vaudeville debut, the twins argue about their different ways of expressing interest in men ("Leave Me Alone").
 Onstage they sing "We Share Everything" in a production number featuring them as queens of ancient Egypt.

 After the twins' performing triumph, Terry and Buddy shower them with kisses.
 Hostile reporters ask tough questions about the girls' love life ("The Interview").
 Terry and Buddy deny any romantic inclinations, leaving the twins to wonder if they will ever find romantic fulfillment ("Who Will Love Me as I Am?").